yliu9276/ubuntu_autokeys/README.md

 # ubuntu_autokeys

-According to personal using habbits, remapped some sysytem-wide shortcuts for Autokeys on Ubuntu machine.
-This repo simplifies re-configuration on a new machine.
+Remapped some sysytem-wide shortcuts for Autokeys on Ubuntu machine.
+This repo simplifies re-configuration Autokeys on a new machine.
+The modification is based on personal using habbits, which is that, using left thumb to hit alt key is much easier than using little finger to hit ctrl